Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

 (ii) (coarse-grained detailed balance condition)

 Recall that $\alpha \mathbf{1}^T =1$.
-When the system is in equilibrium, we have $\alpha^i_k\ge0$ and thus $\alpha=(\alpha_{A_1},\cdots,\alpha_{A_n})$ is a probability distribution.
-That is why Eq. \eqref{fm:criterion1} is called the coarse-grained probability distribution condition.
+When the system is in equilibrium, we have $\alpha^i_k\geq 0$ and thus $\alpha = (\alpha_{A_1},\cdots,\alpha_{A_n})$ is a probability distribution.
+This is why Eq. \eqref{fm:criterion1} is called the coarse-grained probability distribution condition.
 On the other hand, in equilibrium, the system satisfies the detailed balance condition $\pi_xq_{xy}=\pi_yq_{yx}$.
 Eq. \eqref{fm:criterion2} can be viewed as the coarse-grained version of the detailed balance condition.
 The above result implies that if any one of Eqs. \eqref{fm:criterion1} and \eqref{fm:criterion2} is violated, then the system must be in an NESS.
-This gives a general criterion of nonequilibrium identification based on coarse-grained observations.
+This gives a general criterion for detecting nonequilibrium based on coarse-grained observations.

-For a three-state cyclic system with two coarse-grained states ($N = 3$ and $n = 2$), we have seen that it is impossible to infers all parameters.
+For a three-state cyclic system with two coarse-grained states $A_1=\{1\}$ and $A_2=\{2,3\}$, we have seen that it is impossible to infer all parameters.
 In \cite{amann2010communications}, the authors showed that this system is in an NESS when

 where $L = q_{12}+q_{13}$, $S=q_{21}+q_{23}+q_{31}+q_{32}$, $T = q_{21}q_{31}+q_{21}q_{32}+q_{23}q_{31}$, and $M = q_{12}(q_{23}+q_{31}+q_{32})+q_{13}(q_{21}+q_{23}+q_{32})$ are another set of sufficient statistics for the three-state system that can be determined by coarse-grained observations \cite{amann2010communications, jia2015second}.
 Our result can be viewed as an extension of Eq. \eqref{fm:criterion3} to complex molecular systems with an arbitrary number of microstates and an arbitrary number of coarse-grained states.